Neel-max-cpu/Aiml-project-Finding-similar-song/README.md

 ```
 npm install
 ```
-create an .env file and write your api key
+create an .env file and write your youtube api key
 ```
 VITE_API_KEY="your api key"
 ```